The Big Lie: Exposing the Nazi Roots of the American Left, by Dinesh D’Souza, Washington, D. C.: Regnery Publishing, 2017. 293 pp. $29.99 (Hardcover).

 The world conflict of today is the conflict of the individual against the state, the same conflict that has been fought throughout mankind’s history.
 The names change, but the essence—and the results—remain the same, whether it is the individual against feudalism, or against absolute monarchy, or against communism or fascism or Nazism or socialism or the welfare state.1

-Although there is some interesting history and correct analysis in The Big Lie, the book itself is an effort to perpetuate a big lie.
+Although the The Big Lie contains some interesting history and correct analysis, the book itself is an effort to perpetuate a big lie.
 In his effort to exonerate conservatives of any culpability in America’s leftward drift, D’Souza ignores the fundamental cause of this drift and focuses instead on derivative political philosophers such as Giovanni Gentile.
 By evading discussion at the level of morality, the book serves to obfuscate more than to clarify.

 In order to truly “turn the tables on the left,” we need nothing short of a philosophic awakening.
 We can’t have a free society that protects the individual if we accept a moral code that extols the “rights” of the group to sacrifice the individual to any alleged “greater good.”
 To achieve a society that actually enshrines “economic freedom or capitalism, political freedom or constitutional democracy, and freedom of speech and religion,” we need to embrace the moral code that mandates political freedom through the protection of individual rights.
 In short—as Ayn Rand repeatedly demonstrated—the politics of freedom depends on the morality of self-interest.